 The caveat here is that this play-through on Spotify only works with a Premium account — which is kinda the only way to listen to Spotify anyway, so I’m not sure this is a problem.
 You want to use Spotify without a Premium membership?
 Fine — you can Bluetooth your way to convenience.
 You want better sound?
 Upgrade to Premium.

-I found that the “best sound” I got out of them was with a directly-connect USB server (in this case, the impeccable Aurender W20), even if that meant fishing a 3m long USB cable from Synergistic Research out of a storage bin (worked like a charm).
+I found that the “best sound” I got out of them was with a directly-connect USB server (in this case, the impeccable Aurender W20).
 The closest runner-up was over Ethernet, with the wireless and wired versions to be more or less indistinguishable.